Wesleyan-Media-Project/automatic-speech-recognition/README.md

 ### 2.2 Project Setup

-The ASR scripts require that you have a dataset and table within your project.
+The ASR scripts require that you have a dataset, table and storage bucket within your project.

 To create a dataset ([source](https://cloud.google.com/bigquery/docs/datasets#create-dataset)):